duhrer/android-file-picker-library/README.md

 # Using the file picker in your project

-To use the recorder in your project, you must do two things:
+To use the file picker in your project, you must do two things:

 1. Include it in your Gradle dependencies.
 2. Define the activity in your AndroidManifest.xml